MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

-[A] We will discuss properties of our synthesis algorithms in the revised paper.
+[A] We will discuss the properties of our synthesis algorithms in the revised paper.
 For example, we will clarify our algorithm may not find optimal GDL programs.